 Should I sell my investment property now the boom is over?

-APRA & The Royal Commission into Banking have impacted the lending practices of the major banks in Australia and many would-be buyers are surprised to find that their access to funds has been severely curtailed.
-Now that money is harder to come by it’s critical that borrowing capacity is not tied up in poor performing assets.
+APRA & The Royal Commission into Banking and now COVID have impacted the lending practices of the major banks in Australia and many would-be buyers are surprised to find that their access to funds has been severely curtailed.
+Now that money is harder to come by it’s critical that borrowing capacity is not tied up in poor-performing assets.
 Has all this got you asking: “should I sell my investment property now?”

 The answer to that question will depend on a number of factors.
 Do you need the money?
 Will cash flow be tight when the interest-only period expires?
 Are you jumpy because all the headlines are screaming “prices are falling”?
 How important is this property in terms of your long term wealth creation goals?
 Is it a quality asset?